mwellck/OpenAuth-Server/README.md

 # How to use it
-The server is an Yggdrasil server to use with the OpenAuth client (but works with other yggdrasil clients) To install it, just drop the installer.php file on your website and go on it with your browser, and just follow the instructions !
+The server is an Yggdrasil server to use with the OpenAuth client (but works with other yggdrasil clients) To install it, download the Git and upload it on your website and open "website.com/yourdir/install.php, and just follow the instructions!

+# Attention
+This is a modified version of the OpenAuth Server for Craftashop.
+The code is ONLY for default Craftashop installations!